cproinger/wmpm_ss2016/README.md

 //ToDo
 Add BPMN processes with higlighted task parts(which parts of BPMN processes are covered with our tasks)

+For Unit tests.
+If no mongodb server is running, it uses a fake one which does not suuport all the features of a real mongodb (which we are not using anyway).

 # Our Slack Team

 - https://wmgroup4.slack.com/

+# Using a real database.

+Run the application with

+spring.datasource.url=jdbc:h2:./database

+which will create a database in the working directory if none exists.